Home >> Local Information & News

 We are planning to hold a promises auction as a fundraiser in spring 2025 and are collecting promises of services and items.
 If you are able to help out by offering a service or an item, please email kingtonstmichael@btinternet.com - all donations will be gratefully received.

 Have you visited our online shop ?
-We have t-shirts, tankards, mugs and more for sale - great gifts for Christmas, birthdays and the like - take a look at ksmpub.co.uk.
-Or you can buy the tankards, mugs or greetings cards from Linda Durno on 01249-750514, kingtonstmichael@btinternet.com.
+We have t-shirts, tankards, mugs and more for sale - great gifts for birthdays, Mother's Day, Father's Day and the like - take a look at ksmpub.co.uk.
+Or you can buy the tankards, mugs or greetings cards from Linda Durno on 01249 750514, kingtonstmichael@btinternet.com.

 Despite a very